top of page

 Facilitating Lung Cancer Research Breakthroughs with High Quality Samples

-Our team is committed to establishing the first Australian tissue and data repository for longitudinally collected lung cancer samples.
-We aim to address the critical need for clinically annotated, appropriate tissue and blood samples to conduct groundbreaking research on small tissue specimens.
-Our goal is to advance research and improve outcomes for lung cancer patients by providing a resource for researchers and healthcare professionals, thereby accelerating progress in understanding and treating lung cancer.
-In particular, we hope to characterise immunotherapy resistance.
+Our team is committed to establishing the first Australian tissue and data repository of longitudinally collected lung cancer samples.
+This initiative addresses a critical need for clinically annotated tissue and blood samples to support groundbreaking research.
+Our goal is to advance research and improve outcomes for lung cancer patients by providing a high-quality resource for researchers and healthcare professionals, thereby accelerating progress in the understanding and treatment of lung cancer.

 Metastatic lung Cancer